What is Dip Glazing | Glazing Tips Tools And Ideas

 Techniques for Dip Glazing

 Dip Glazing only prepares your Pottery for intricate details.
 The type of Glaze, together with the ingredients that you’ll use for it, will depend on how you want to finish your piece.
-Here are some of the essential tips that you can use when Dipping:
+Here are some of the essential tips that you can use when dipping:

 - When trying to create a dripping effect on your pottery, using bentonite additions can make the process easier and your design more candid.
 Glaze with the right amount of bentonite dries slower, making the dripping effect look more natural.